zhouhufeng/FAVORannotator/README.md

 _Figure 2.
 FAVORannotator Technical Feature explained._

+## Obtain the database
+1. Download the FAVORannotator data file from here (download [URL](http://favor.genohub.org)).
+2. Decompress the downloaded data.

 ## FAVORannotator two versions (SQL and CSV)

 There are two versions of FAVORannotator: **SQL** and **CSV**.
 The postgreSQL version requires postgreSQL installation, and xsv version requires the XSV software dependencies.